ashutoshgithubs/Counter-App-2/README.md

 # Counter-App-2
  This app created using React.js is used to increment or decrement a number.
+There is a reset button that set the value to zero.